zahrabeng/sql-guestbook/README.md

 sudo -u postgres createdb guestbook
 ```
 - In that new database, run the commands in [db/create_tables.sql](db/create_tables.sql), to create a table.
+- Run `yarn` to install the project dependencies!
+- Run with `yarn start:dev`

 ## What's in a 'signature' ?
 - When the API user sends a signature it should contain two strings: